soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-ready-for-office-365-cas.md

 As a global administrator or security administrator, you can manage apps, such as custom apps or third-party apps, that people in your organization are using on their devices with Office 365.
 For example, suppose that someone has downloaded a custom app they want to use with Office 365.
 You can review the apps people are using, ban untrusted apps, or mark apps as approved for your tracking purposes.
 [Manage OAuth apps using Office 365 Cloud App Security](manage-app-permissions-in-ocas.md).

+## Step 8: Create a maintenance plan

+After you have set up and configured Office 365 Cloud App Security, you'll want to perform certain utilization tasks as an Office 365 global administrator or security administrator for your organization.
+By performing these tasks, you'll help ensure that Office 365 Cloud App Security is configured correctly, your policies are up to date, and your organization realizes value from Office 365.
+Use this article as a guide to help you plan for these tasks.
+See [Utilization activities after rolling out Office 365 Cloud App Security](utilization-activities-for-ocas.md).

 ## (Optional) Step 8: Use your SIEM server with Office 365 Cloud App Security

 Is your organization using a security information and event management (SIEM) server?
 Office 365 Cloud App Security can now integrate with your SIEM server to enable centralized monitoring of alerts.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures and correlating between cloud-based and on-premises events.
 The SIEM agent runs on your server, pulls alerts from Office 365 Cloud App Security, and streams those alerts into your SIEM server.
 See [SIEM integration with Office 365 Cloud App Security](integrate-your-siem-server-with-office-365-cas.md).